JackeLeMort/My-Journey-in-the-World-of-Programming/README.md

-# Welcome in my projects repo !
+# Welcome to my projects repo !

 You'll find here my projects, weird tests and archives as I venture in the strange world of programming, developpement and computers.